 You can welcome and onboard them effectively on their preferred channels with personalized messages which invite them to stay engaged.

-To create a customer experience that stands out you should provide help and keep them informed till the end of their journey.
+To create customer engagement that stands out, you should provide help and keep them informed until the end of their journey.

 This includes delivery status updates and invitations to make changes where required.